codio/knowledge/source/instructors/admin/organization/add-teachers.rst

    ..
 Note:: They must use the email address the invitation was sent to for sign up or they will not be added to the organization.

+   ..
+Note:: This invitation is valid for 48 hours.
+If the invitation is not used within 48 hours it will expire and the invitation receiver cannot use that invitation to join the organization.
+In such cases, you will need to Resend the invitation.

   All pending invitations are displayed and you have the option to **Resend** or **Revoke** the invitation.

   .. image:: /img/manage_organization/pendinginviteowner.png